 Or you try to control the other person.
 Here’s an example.
 A guy who is attracted to a woman because she looks sexy, and then over time, he starts to judge her sexiness and wants her to cover up or be different.
 Don’t be so sexy, and fun, and flirtatious, and have all this vitality because it’s threatening, because only slutty girls do that, or girls who flirt.
 In fact, it turns out that two or three years earlier, when they first met, that’s what drew him in to her in the first place.
 And now, he’s trying to control and dampen that down.
 We’re going to get into why that’s the case.

 These are all examples of exiles in relationships.
-And here’s a question that I’ve gotten before when I do those little quote cards on Instagram, where you’re limited basically to 140 characters or whatever, that you can put into a square, where I talk about unconditional love and meeting your own needs in a relationship.
+And here’s a question that I’ve gotten before when I do those little quote cards on Instagram, where you’re limited basically to 140 characters or whatever, that you can put into a square, where I talk about unconditional love and meeting your own needs, before you can be successful in a relationship.
 You have to be able to meet your own needs for love before you can be able to meet someone else’s needs for love in a healthy way.
 And I get the question: Well, if you can meet your own needs for love, then why be in a relationship?

 But then I sort of understood it because they’re coming at love like it’s candy instead of healthy, nutritious water or food.
 Here’s some benefits, to candy people, of why you would want to be in a relationship of love, if you are already meeting your own needs for love.
 Your parts can only connect in a healthy way with another person if they already have a loving relationship with your highest self.
 So, you, your highest self, becomes the caretaker, the primary caretaker of your parts, and your partner becomes your part secondary caretaker.